CloudLabsAI-Azure/Cloud-Native-Application/labguide/migrate-mondodb-to-cosmosdb-using-dbmigration.md

    ![The screenshot shows the Cosmos DB is open in the Azure Portal with Data Explorer open showing the data has been migrated.](media/migrates2.png "Cosmos DB is open")

-1. Click on the **Next** button present in the bottom-right corner of this lab guide to continue with the next exercise.
+1. Click the **Next** button located in the bottom right corner of this lab guide to continue with the next exercise.

 ## Summary